Enable Top flows (preview) and Flow trace logs (preview) in Azure Firewall

 Flow trace

-To avoid excessive disk usage caused by Flow trace logs in Azure Firewall with many short-lived connections, it's recommended to activate the logs only when troubleshooting a specific issue for diagnostic purposes.
+To avoid excessive disk usage caused by Flow trace logs in Azure Firewall with many short-lived connections, activate the logs only when troubleshooting a specific issue for diagnostic purposes.

 The following additional properties can be added: